Blog

 Both sunrise and sunset here are mesmerizing.
 The sky comes alive in shades of orange and yellow as the sun touches the rugged peaks.

-We stayed at Oryx Grand Hotel, a 4-star property located right on the mountain, just 4 minutes from the summit.
+Located right on the mountains is Oryx Grand Hotel, a 4-star property, just 4 minutes from the summit.
 Affordable and comfortable, it’s a perfect base for your mountaintop adventures.

 While you’re in the area, consider visiting: